13. Paths Cross

 An A+.

-How do you put all of that into a story?
+How do you put that into a newspaper story?

 Kevin finished a detailed outline so he could give Lori the heads up on spacing and extra time to assemble the best photographic art to go with it.

-Took a break, pleased to see that deadline passed.
-Today, unfortunately, wasn’t a day to welcome the girls home from school so he hopped in the GTO for the quick drive to the newsroom.
+Took a break and was pleased to see that deadline passed and since today—unfortunately—wasn’t a day to welcome the girls home from school, he decided to hop in the GTO for the quick drive to the Chronicle.

-Lori, its lone occupant, bellowed, “Kev-meister,” when he rounded the corner coffee machine.
+Lori, its lone occupant, bellowed, “Kev-meister,” when Kevin rounded the corner coffee machine.

 “Just more west end nonsense.”

-Lori remained consumed with whatever was on her monitor and Kevin began unfolding the paper.
+Lori remained consumed with whatever was on her monitor and Kevin began unfolding the paper, noting that Chip’s police report was in the lower, right corner of Page 1.

 The police log typically ran at the top of page two, unless something out of the ordinary happened.